-

 4.0 mm²

-Calculate AWG in mm²: Formula (for technology & data sheets)
+Calculating AWG in mm²: formula for technology and data sheets

 d(mm) = 0,127 · 92^((36 − AWG) / 39)